telerik/xaml-docs/controls/radrichtextbox/document-elements/table/working-with-tables.md

 In order to merge cells in the table you can use the __RowSpan__ and __ColumnSpan__ properties of the __TableCell__.
 The below code shows how you can use these properties to create a complex table header.

+>note Please note that when using __RowSpan__ and __ColumnSpan__ the cells are not merged.
+The cells are only resized and they will be on top of the other cells.

 #### __[C#] Example 2: Use RowSpan and ColumnSpan Properties__

 {{region radrichtextbox-document-elements-working-with-tables_0}}